damianoserpetta/EDA-VECELK/README.md

 ### Document Store

-Document Store represents the Document management system provided by Elastic Search Engine.
+Document Store represents the **Document management system** provided by Elastic Search Engine.

 Document Store is accessed through haystack but can be accessed also from API.

-Elastic Search provides mechanism of de-normalization and reverse indexing for searching improvements and better execution.
+Elastic Search provides mechanism of **de-normalization** and r**everse indexing** for searching improvements and better execution.

 Document Store is provided by elastic class, located in _datasource/elastic.py_

-Documents stored are passed into from this class, and its retrieved from crawler components, who download website's pages, convert into documents firstly and after in dictionaries, process text to clean it, and ingest in elastic search.
+Documents stored are **passed into** from this class, and its retrieved from crawler components, who download website's pages, convert into documents firstly and after in dictionaries, process text to clean it, and ingest in elastic search.

 In crawler component, one time the documents are ingested in elastic search, they are removed from file system.